 Allocation bias may result if investigators know or predict which intervention the next eligible participant is supposed to receive.
-This knowledge may influence the way investigators approach potentially eligible participants and how they are assigned to the different groups, thereby selecting subjects with good prognoses (i.e. anticipated good outcomes and treatment responses) into one group more than another.
+This knowledge may influence the way investigators approach potentially eligible participants and how they are assigned to the different groups, thereby selecting participants with good prognoses (i.e. anticipated good outcomes and treatment responses) into one group more than another.

-In the nine trials using good allocation concealment, there was no effect of hypothermia treatment on death, whereas in the trials that did not conceal allocation there was a 38% reduction in the risk of death.
+In the nine trials using good allocation concealment, there was no detected effect of hypothermia treatment on death, whereas in the trials that did not conceal allocation there was a 38% reduction in the risk of death.
 Hypothermia for traumatic head injury.
 Cochrane Database of Systematic Reviews 2009.

 Trials with inadequate allocation concealment yield estimates that are up to 40% larger than those that do not.
 Empirical evidence of bias.
 JAMA.
 1995.

 Some standard methods of ensuring concealment of group allocation prior to allocation include sequentially numbered, opaque, sealed envelopes (SNOSE); sequentially numbered containers; pharmacy controlled allocation; and central allocation.

 When trialists do more to show that group allocation (prior to allocation) was concealed, this permits more confidence that allocation bias has not affected the study’s results.
 For example, an audit trail can be recorded for sequentially numbered envelopes; sequentially numbered containers should look identical to each other from the outside; study staff should have correct training for maintaining allocation concealment; the block sizes for randomization should not be known; and all these features of the trial should be reported in the trial publications.